Bruce Dowding

-Bruce Dowding (4 May 1914 – 30 June 1943) worked for the British Directorate of Military Intelligence as a MI9 agent and was involved in the French Resistance during World War II under the alias of 'André Mason'.
+Kenneth Bruce Dowding (4 May 1914 – 30 June 1943) was an Australian who worked for the British Directorate of Military Intelligence as a MI9 agent and was involved in the French Resistance during World War II under the alias of "André Mason".
 He was the brother of Keith Dowding and the uncle of Peter Dowding.

 Early life

-Born Kenneth Bruce Dowding was born in Melbourne, Australia, the youngest son of John McCallum Dowding and Margaret Kate Dowding (née Walsh).
-He was raised in the Presbyterian Church of Australia, and attended Glenhuntly State School before winning scholarships to Caulfield Grammar School and Wesley College (Victoria).
-He matriculated with honours in French and in British History.
+Dowding was born in Melbourne, Australia, the youngest son of John McCallum Dowding and Margaret Kate Dowding (née Walsh).
+He was raised in the Presbyterian Church, and attended Glenhuntly State School before winning scholarships to Caulfield Grammar School and Wesley College.
+He matriculated with honours in French and British history.
 From 1933 to 1937 Dowding was employed as a student teacher at Wesley while gaining registration as a teacher and studying French at the University of Melbourne.

-In January 1938, he left Australia and travelled through the South Seas and Panama Canal to Marseille and Paris, where he had enrolled to undertake a course in French Language and Civilisation at the Sorbonne.
+In January 1938, Dowding left Australia and travelled through the South Seas and Panama Canal to Marseille and Paris, where he had enrolled to undertake a course in French language and civilisation at the Sorbonne.
 On completion of this course, he stayed in France and worked as a translator, tutor and English teacher.
 He also took informal lessons in Spanish.

 World War II

 A committed Francophile, Dowding bypassed opportunities to return home as tensions mounted in Europe.
-Dring the Phoney War he volunteered as an interpreter in the Royal Army Service Corps and was posted to Boulogne.
+During the Phoney War he volunteered as an interpreter in the Royal Army Service Corps and was posted to Boulogne.
 He was captured during the Battle of France on 23 May 1940 but eventually escaped from Frontstalag 151 at Montargis during the Battle of France.
 By the end of August 1940 he was interned at Fort Saint-Jean, Marseille, which had a liberal parole system that enabled servicemen to move freely around the city.
 Dowding became a friend of Donald Caskie, Nancy Wake and Elisabeth Furse, and became involved in early attempts to exfiltrate servicemen from Vichy France.

-This work fell under the purview of MI9 and, when Capt.Ian Garrow was approved as leader of the Marseille-based escape and evasion organisation (later known as the Pat O'Leary Line), Dowding became Garrow's second-in-command.
+This work fell under the purview of MI9 and, when Captain Ian Garrow was approved as leader of the Marseille-based escape and evasion organisation (later known as the Pat O'Leary Line), Dowding became Garrow's second-in-command.
 Throughout 1941, Dowding managed the Marseille-Perpignan part of the line.
 As part of that work, he liaised with a Toulouse-based group of Spanish exiles under the leadership of Francisco Ponzán Vidal, which provided the guides necessary to help servicemen cross the Pyrenees.
-When Albert Guérisse (Pat O'Leary) joined the escape line in June 1941, Dowding impressed him as having "lived for years in the south of France, spoke perfect French, combined a deep interest in music with the physique of a policeman, and had become one of the most active and daring members of the organisation.
+When Albert Guérisse (Pat O'Leary) joined the escape line in June 1941, Dowding impressed him as having "lived for years in the south of France, spoke perfect French, combined a deep interest in music with the physique of a policeman, and had become one of the most active and daring members of the organisation".